Learn To Use scale_color_brewer To Change Colors In ggplot2

 Plot with new theme and color selected with scale_color_brewer

 Feel free to test other color palettes and check the one you like the most!
+Please, leave your opinion or question below and have a great time coding!

 Conclusions